 Teachers can create assessments from multiple places in their Edsby account.
-Adding an assessment will add it to the class feed, the class and home screen calendar of the student and parents associated with the class, the Planner, the Course Plan, and to the Gradebook.
-Teachers can create assessments in the class feed, the Gradebook, and in the Planner.
+Adding an assessment will add it to the class feed, the class and home screen calendar of the student and parents associated with the class, the Planner, the Content Panel, and to the Gradebook.
+Teachers can create assessments in the Class Feed, the Content Builder, the Gradebook, and in the Planner.

 When creating an assessment in the Class feed or Gradebook, Edsby requires:

 - The unit the assessment is part of

 - The grading scheme associated with the assessment

 All other fields in the form are optional.
 Additionally, all information can be changed even after the Assessment has been posted.